Reynold4k/Nanopore_MinimumBIO/Pipeline1/README.md

 Set the input and reference data paths in the script:

-## Step1 Modify the preprocessing script(e.g. porechop_preprocessing.sh)
+## Action 1 Modify the preprocessing script(e.g. porechop_preprocessing.sh)
-Do the same modification to the pod5 files processing scripts
+Do the same modification to the pod5 files processing scripts.

 For fastq files: porechop_preprocessing.pbs
 For Pod5 files: pod5_preprocessing_with_genecounts.pbs